Jesper Just

 He has work in museums including the Guggenheim Museum in New York, Tate Modern in London and the Museum of Modern Art in New York.

+Just has also created live performance participating in the Performa Biennials.
+He presented his opera True Love is Yet to Come in which Norwegian actor Baard Owe performed alongside projections for Performa 05, the first edition of the performance festival.
+10 years later, Just presented In the shadow /of a spectacle/ is the view of the crowd at Performa 15.

 Films

 His film trilogy A Voyage in Dwelling (2008) included performances by Benedikte Hansen, and music composed by Dorit Chrysler.